 If a compatible living donor isn't available for a kidney transplant, your name will be placed on a kidney transplant waiting list to receive a kidney from a deceased donor.

 Everyone waiting for a deceased-donor organ is registered on a national waiting list maintained by the Organ Procurement and Transplantation Network (OPTN).
-A private nonprofit group, the United Network for Organ Sharing (UNOS), administers OPTN through a contract with the U.S. government.
+The United Network for Organ Sharing (UNOS), a private nonprofit group, administers OPTN through a contract with the U.S. government.

 Additional factors used in matching deceased-donor kidneys include blood and tissue type matching and how long the candidate has spent on the waiting list.
-The federal government monitors the system to ensure that everyone waiting for an organ has a fair chance.
+The federal government monitors the system in an effort to ensure that everyone waiting for an organ has a similar chance.

 Some people get a match within several months, and others may wait several years.
 While on the list, you will have periodic health checkups to ensure that you are still a suitable candidate for transplantation.